DrewBornt/drewbornt.github.io/content/Zero To IT with THM.md

 # "How" To Take Notes

-Everything.
-I personally use Obsidian.
+Take notes on everything: definitions, processes, command syntax, etc. I personally use Obsidian.
 Obsidian uses vaults and you can use these with their paid-for sync service, which I use, or you can use them with OneDrive, which comes with Office, or iCloud if you're a Mac/iPhone user.
 Even this website is make in Obsidian with use of Quartz.

 ![[ObsidianCreateAVault.png]]